roderickmackenzie/matlab_robot_buggy/WS6/worksheet_6.md

 * The speed of the left wheel.
 * The speed of the right wheel.
 * The distance the echo sensor records.

+These should all be plotted against time.
+Hint use the fprintf, fopen and fclose commands to accomplish this.

 * Make a table showing the first 20 images the camera took during the course, and annotate them with any actions your code may have taken at the time.

 **Question 6.3:**  For extra marks, do something creative, original, and technically interesting with the buggy hardware.